Johnson & Johnson (JNJ) Stock Price and Analyst Predictions

 JNJ) stock’s latest price update

-Johnson & Johnson (NYSE: JNJ)’s stock price has increased by 0.43 compared to its previous closing price of 152.65.
-However, the company has seen a -0.38% decrease in its stock price over the last five trading sessions.
+Johnson & Johnson (NYSE: JNJ)’s stock price has increased by 1.19 compared to its previous closing price of 155.00.
+However, the company has seen a 2.32% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/13/23 that Opioid Settlement Money Is Coming.
 Two Ohio Counties Differ on How to Spend It.

 JNJ’s Market Performance

-Johnson & Johnson (JNJ) has experienced a -0.38% fall in stock performance for the past week, with a -1.71% drop in the past month, and a -13.40% drop in the past quarter.
-The volatility ratio for the week is 1.31%, and the volatility levels for the past 30 days are at 1.38% for JNJ.
-The simple moving average for the last 20 days is 0.07% for JNJ stock, with a simple moving average of -9.15% for the last 200 days.
+Johnson & Johnson (JNJ) has experienced a 2.32% rise in stock performance for the past week, with a 1.84% rise in the past month, and a -11.21% drop in the past quarter.
+The volatility ratio for the week is 1.18%, and the volatility levels for the past 30 days are at 1.41% for JNJ.
+The simple moving average for the last 20 days is 2.43% for JNJ stock, with a simple moving average of -6.78% for the last 200 days.

 Analysts’ Opinion of JNJ

-Many brokerage firms have already submitted their reports for JNJ stocks, with Guggenheim repeating the rating for JNJ by listing it as a “Neutral.”
-The predicted price for JNJ in the upcoming period, according to Guggenheim is $161 based on the research report published on March 01st of the current year 2023.
+Many brokerage firms have already submitted their reports for JNJ stocks, with UBS repeating the rating for JNJ by listing it as a “Neutral.”
+The predicted price for JNJ in the upcoming period, according to UBS is $164 based on the research report published on March 29th of the current year 2023.

-Credit Suisse, on the other hand, stated in their research note that they expect to see JNJ reach a price target of $170.
-The rating they have provided for JNJ stocks is “Neutral” according to the report published on November 18th, 2022.
+Guggenheim, on the other hand, stated in their research note that they expect to see JNJ reach a price target of $161.
+The rating they have provided for JNJ stocks is “Neutral” according to the report published on March 01st, 2023.

-Barclays gave a rating of “Equal Weight” to JNJ, setting the target price at $175 in the report published on October 18th of the previous year.
+Credit Suisse gave a rating of “Neutral” to JNJ, setting the target price at $170 in the report published on November 18th of the previous year.

-Volatility was left at 1.38%, however, over the last 30 days, the volatility rate increased by 1.31%, as shares sank -1.50% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.90% lower at present.
+Volatility was left at 1.41%, however, over the last 30 days, the volatility rate increased by 1.18%, as shares surge +0.83% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -7.05% lower at present.

-During the last 5 trading sessions, JNJ fell by -0.38%, which changed the moving average for the period of 200-days by -13.53% in comparison to the 20-day moving average, which settled at $153.07.
-In addition, Johnson & Johnson saw -13.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JNJ rose by +2.32%, which changed the moving average for the period of 200-days by -7.73% in comparison to the 20-day moving average, which settled at $153.20.
+In addition, Johnson & Johnson saw -11.21% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading